Starcounter/Docs/README.md

     * Download the image from the original
     * Simply drag the file into GitBook and give it a descriptive name
 8. Click save and add a commit message

+#### To do later
+* Fix all the internal links
+* Host this GitBook on docs.starcounter.com
+* Deal with ugly code boxes